-Microsoft Whiteboard’s latest update (17.8302.5275X or greater) includes the capability for Surface Hubs and other devices with the Microsoft Whiteboard app installed to collaborate in real time on the same board.
+The Microsoft Whiteboard app includes the capability for Surface Hubs and other devices with the Microsoft Whiteboard app installed to collaborate in real time on the same board.

-- Whiteboard collaboration is only supported in the Office 365 commercial environment and requires Office 365 with cloud-based Azure Active Directory (Azure AD) for all users
+- Whiteboard collaboration is only supported in the Office 365 commercial environment and requires Office 365 with cloud-based Azure Active Directory (Azure AD).

-- Currently not utilizing Office 365 Germany or Office 365 operated by 21Vianet do not support whiteboard collaboration.
+- Office 365 Germany or Office 365 operated by 21Vianet do not support whiteboard collaboration.

 To start a collaboration session: